Beagale/my_bot/README.md

 ## From Abby

+(As of September 22nd, check commit history for newest changes)

 Skipped over the following 3 tutorials, so code written from these tutorials might be missing atm:

 (Using ros2_control to drive robot (off the edge of the table)): https://www.youtube.com/watch?v=4VVrTCnxvSw&list=PLunhqkrRNRhYAffV8JDiFOatQXuU-NnxT&index=14